flavienbwk/directframework/README.md

 # What is it ?
 A very simple and lightweight PHP framework built to save you time by deploying quickly your ideas with a clean code.

-Actual version : __beta-0.3.3__
+Actual version : __beta-0.4__

 # Why this one ?
-Simple architecture, easy to learn, lightweight, no need to install anything (just upload the framework files), easily support multiple languages and features helpful built-in functionalities (log, notifications...).
+Simple MVC architecture, easy to learn, lightweight, no need to install anything (just upload the framework files), easily support multiple languages and features helpful built-in functionalities (log, notifications...).

 Available developer if there's a problem.